iwatake2222/ItemManager_WPF_test/Readme.md

-# Item Manager using the following method
+# Item Manager using the following methods
   - CSV
   - XML
   - XML (Serializer)